Avyukth/multiplayer-game-server/DocumentationProto.md

-# lila-app Service Protocol Documentation
+# game-app Service Protocol Documentation

 ## Overview

-The `lila-app` service provides statistical data on games based on the geographic area code.
+The `game-app` service provides statistical data on games based on the geographic area code.

 ## Service Definition

-The service `lila-app` is defined with the following methods:
+The service `game-app` is defined with the following methods:

 - `GetGameStats(GameStatsRequest) returns (GameStatsResponse)`: This method fetches game statistics based on the provided area code.